 Donald J. Cohen Klingenstein Third Generation Foundation Fellowship in Child and Adolescent Psychiatry

-The HMS Department of Psychiatry is proud to offer selected medical students who may be interested in Child and Adolescent Psychiatry an opportunity to participate in the Donald J. Cohen Klingenstein Fellowship in Child Psychiatry (PDF program flyer), funded by the Klingenstein Third Generation Foundation.
+The HMS Department of Psychiatry is proud to offer selected medical students who may be interested in Child and Adolescent Psychiatry an opportunity to participate in the Donald J. Cohen Klingenstein Fellowship in Child Psychiatry (program info sheet), funded by the Klingenstein Third Generation Foundation.

 The Kettyle Award is named in honor of Dr. Cynthia N. Kettyle who served as director of medical student education in psychiatry at HMS from 1993 to 2004 in addition to serving as director of medical student education at McLean Hospital.
 She is known throughout the HMS community for her efforts to promote excellence in psychiatric education, her exceptional commitment to the well-being and training of medical students, and her tireless dedication to the art of teaching psychiatry.